aten2001/GaTech_ISyE6501/README.md

-# MS in Analytics at the Georgia Institute of Technology – Fall 2019
+# MS in Analytics at Georgia Tech – Fall 2019

 ## ISyE 6501 – Analytics Modeling